 N-acetylcysteine (NAC) is a remarkably versatile antioxidant supplement with numerous health benefits that might be of great importance to millions of people.

-If there exist a secret home-remedy – and it was hidden from your eyes like sort of panacea – this one would have been on that list.
+If there exists a secret home-remedy – and it was hidden from your eyes like a sort of panacea – this one would have been on that list.
 It’s because it has the capability to assist in so many ‘chronic’ issues.
 For example, chronic lung, respiratory, mood, or brain-related conditions.
 And many more.

 Today, NAC is on the World Health Organization’s list of valuable medicines.

 NAC is a cheap vitamin-like medicine that is used as a prescription and over-the-counter drug.